Mombasa–Nairobi Standard Gauge Railway: Operation

 The railway is owned by the Kenya Railways Corporation (KRC), a state-owned corporation of Kenya.
 It contracts the operations and maintenance of the line to the Africa Star Railway Operations Company (Afristar), a subsidiary of the China Road and Bridge Corporation (CRBC), and the primary constructor of the line.
-The CRBC is, in turn, a subsidiary of China Communications Construction Company (CCCC).
 Afristar was given the legal right to the first ten years of operation of the SGR, with an interim review set for the end of the fifth year of the contract.
 While many of the employees working on the SGR are Kenyans, as of July 2018 Chinese workers still occupied most of the critical positions, including dispatchers and locomotive drivers.
 This sparked political controversy in Kenya, as after one year of operations a full handover to Kenyans was yet to take place.
-The Kenya Transport Ministry explained that a full handover would occur in 2027, according to the current agreement; however, the interim review was initiated to study the feasibility of transferring critical positions to the Kenya Railways Corporation, and successfully negotiated takeover shifting towards an earlier date of May, 2022 with the CRBC.
-Kenyans will gradually take over all positions on the SGR, completing the full takeover in 2022.
-During the transition period in June, 2021, the Kenya Railroad Company had already taken over the ticketing, security, and refuelling departments.
+The Kenya Transport Ministry explained that a full handover would occur in 2027, according to the current agreement; later, the interim review was initiated to study the feasibility of transferring critical positions to the Kenya Railways Corporation, which successfully negotiated takeover shifting towards an earlier date of May 2022 with the CRBC.
+Kenyans would gradually take over all positions on the SGR, completing the full takeover in 2022.
+During the transition period in June 2021, the Kenya Railroad Company had already taken over the ticketing, security, and refuelling departments.

 In 2018, the railway handled 1.6 million passengers and 5 million tonnes of freight.
 In 2019, the government required all cargo being cleared in the port in Mombasa to be handled by the railway, leading to protests from cargo transporters.
 According to a contract between the Exim bank, Kenya Railways Corporation, and Kenya Ports Authority, the KPA must provide 1 million tonnes of freight at the start of the operation, rising to 6 million by 2024.

+Costs

+There has been some debate about whether the SGR has brought lower freight costs or higher costs due to high "last mile transport" from Nairobi terminus.